thalkz/thalkz.com/pages/meijster_distance.md

 }
 ```

-The `isTransparent(x,y)` function returns true if the pixel of the source image is transparent.
+The `isTransparent(x, y)` function returns true if the pixel of the source image is transparent.

 <img src="../images/meijster/figure_e.png" alt="figure" width="500px">